Honda EG5000CL (Discontinued)

 Features

-As for its security measures, the device features an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), letting you use it with a peace of mind.
+In terms of security, the generator features an automatic low oil shut-off (Oil Alert®) and an overload protection (circuit breaker), ensuring peace of mind during its use.

-Accessory-wise, along with the previously mentioned features, the Honda EG5000CL is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Along with the aforementioned features, from an accessory standpoint, the Honda EG5000CL's box includes the typical documentation and an owner's manual (opens in a new tab), which will help you start your generator promptly.
 An official storage cover is available, as a separate purchase.

 DAVR Technology